stacklane/docs/🗄/Article/endpoints/assets.md

 # Third Party JS {#js}

-We like to think of third party JS libraries as part of the browser's stack -- something that extends the native functionality of the browser, and that your app can put to use.
+We like to think of third party JS libraries as part of the browser's stack &mdash; something that extends the native functionality of the browser, and that your app can put to use.

-We generally do not recommend hosting these along with your other Stacklane files, as it brings no benefit.
+We generally do not recommend hosting these along with your other Stacklane files, as it brings no additional benefit.

-There are many excellent content delivery networks these days, where third party libraries are dependable, static, and versioned.
+There are many excellent services these days, where third party libraries are dependable, distributed, and versioned.

-<a href="https://www.jsdelivr.com/">jsDelivr</a> is one such service.
+<a target="_blank" href="https://www.jsdelivr.com/">jsDelivr</a> is one such service.

-# SRI
+## SRI

 For security purposes all third party (external) JavaScript and CSS must specify an `integrity` attribute.
 Subresource Integrity (SRI) is a security feature that enables browsers to verify that files they fetch are delivered without unexpected manipulation.
 It works by allowing you to provide a cryptographic hash that a fetched file must match.
+Most services such as jsDelivr automatically provide SRI information to copy/paste.

 # Custom JS

-Unless you're building Angular-style single page applications, then we recommend keeping your client-side JavaScript to a minimum.
 Whenever possible consider using native
 <a target="_blank" href="https://developer.mozilla.org/en-US/docs/Web/API/Element">DOM</a>
-methods and <a target="_blank" href="http://vanilla-js.com/">VanillaJS</a>.
+methods and of course <a target="_blank" href="http://vanilla-js.com/">VanillaJS</a>.
+Web development has come a long way, and certain monolithic libraries were created in the day of poor cross-browser compatibility.

 ## Inlining

-Provided any major functionality has been brought in via a third party JS library, in many cases it may make sense to simply inline your JavaScript.
+Provided any major functionality has been brought in via a third party JS library, in some cases it may make sense to simply inline your JavaScript.

 Inline in the normal way using `<script>...</script>`.
 Alternatively you may inline a private file by